thefitri/CTF_Writeups/CBCTF_2019_Finals_Web_1_Hit_Em_Up.md

 </html>
 ```

-I initially tried solving the flag on the browser's console.
+I initially tried solving the flag through the console.
 The following script freezed my browser:

 ``` JavaScript
 while (parseInt(document.getElementsByTagName('h1')[1].innerHTML.split(' ')[5].split('').reverse().join("").slice(0,-2))%1500 != 0) { location.href = "http://hitemup.cb.ctf:8181/"; }
 ```

-Time to learn Python!
-From the hint, I knew that I needed to be the 1500th or any nth divisible by 1500.
-I need to somehow loop my script until I'm exactly that nth visitor.
+Worth the try but time to learn Python!
+From the hint, I knew I needed to be the 1500th or any nth divisible by 1500th visitor.
+Basically, I need to load the page multiple times (hundreds of time) until I get the lucky number.
 I came up with the following script:

 ``` Python
 import requests;